IntroCSCI/colorvisionproject-TannerOates2/README.md

 ### Input and Output
 The program ask for user name, if you are colorblind, and what type of colorblindness.

+The program outputs user name, if you are colorblind, type of colorblindness, user Id, and confirmed User Id.

 The program asks for the user to input a file name.
 It also asks the user if they want to analyze another file.

 It outputs user information in a profile type way.